 Mines - Reduces the first enemy to enter the area and forces all the rest to only move in the area at reduced speed.
+Roadblock - The road/bridge in the hex it is placed may not be used until the roadblock is destroyed.
 Trench - Provides a defensive bonus to any two infantry in that hex.